12Me21/sbs2/README.txt

 Open index.html in a web browser

-If you are hosting this on a server, it's a good idea to use `build.sh` This will generate `_build.html` and some files in `resource/`, as well as copy the files to a destination.
+If you are hosting this on a server, it's a good idea to use `build.sh`, to slightly improve load times and avoid problems with caching.
+This will generate `_build.html` and some files in `resource/`, as well as copy the files to a destination.
 You can run `./build.sh <file>`, which copies `_build.html` to <file>, and copies `resource` to the same directory or use `./build.sh <directory>`, which copies `_build.html` to `<directory>/index.html` and `resource` to `<directory>/resource`